History of Missouri: Mormons

 Initially the Mormon group responded to the violence with a hasty agreement to depart; however, after receiving reassurances from Missouri Governor Daniel Dunklin to provide protection, the Mormons brought a larger group of settlers to the area and reneged on their forced agreement.
 Enraged at the decision, anti-Mormon groups attacked the Mormon community again in October 1833; when the state courts and militia refused to provide the protection, most Mormons departed the Independence area by early 1834.
 For the next three years, most Mormons lived in nearby Clay County; however, in 1836, the local people again demanded the Mormons leave.
 This time, Mormon lobbyists arranged for the state to create Caldwell County to the north as a Mormon refuge, where the Mormons established the town of Far West.
-Far West and Caldwell County quickly became a destination for Mormon settlers, along with neighboring Carroll and Davies counties.
+Far West and Caldwell County quickly became a destination for Mormon settlers, along with neighboring Carroll and Daviess counties.

 In 1838 hostility erupted again between the Mormons and non-Mormons, in what became known as the 1838 Mormon War.
-Beginning from an election dispute in which non-Mormons attempted to suppress the Mormon vote in Davies County, open fighting broke out, in which a number of people, including civilians, were killed.
+Beginning from an election dispute in which non-Mormons attempted to suppress the Mormon vote in Daviess County, open fighting broke out, in which a number of people, including civilians, were killed.
 Missouri Governor Lilburn Boggs raised a state militia unit to attack the Mormons, and he issued Missouri Executive Order 44, which read in part:

 After learning of the involvement of the state militia, the Mormon forces surrendered and many Mormon religious leaders, including Joseph Smith, were jailed.
 After several trials, Smith and the other leaders were allowed to escape, and he and his church moved to Illinois to form the city of Nauvoo in 1839.
 The treatment received by the Mormons from Missourians was particularly intolerant, and is considered by historian Duane G. Meyer as "one of the sorriest episodes in the history of the state."
 Despite their poor treatment, Missouri still holds many sites considered significant by Church of Jesus Christ of Latter-day Saints and the related Community of Christ.